| MySQL database conversion to UTF8 |

 On the webserver where your (PHP-)scripts run you can enter commands indirectly, for example queries through a PHP script.
 So you can make a script that asks for a command to be typed in, send that to the SQL-server, and displays the response.
 It is not complex; the point is to do it in a convenient way.

 You need 2 pages: the first to accept the command, and issue it to the second page.
 The second page should execute the command and display the result.
-And the most convenient way to keep these 2 pages together is through an HTML frame construct (HTML5 discarded frames, but the browsers still support HTML4 including frames, so it works fine).
+And the most convenient way to keep these 2 pages together is through an HTML frame construct (HTML5 deprecated frames, but the browsers still support HTML4 including frames, so it works fine).

 Note: You don't want to give just anybody uncontrolled access to your database !